 Why Choose Early Childhood & Education?

 CCAC's Education programs prepare students for entry-level positions working with children and youth in a variety of settings.
-Students learn about best practices in direct care, education and diversity and learn techniques for working with children who have special needs.
-Through classes, weekly field observations and practicums, students gain skills and knowledge regarding human development, health, infant and child care agencies, family relationships, laws and regulations governing the welfare of children and their families and available community resources.
+Students learn about best practices in direct care, education and diversity, and learn techniques for working with children who have special needs.
+Through classes, weekly field observations and practicums, students gain skills and knowledge regarding human development, health, infant and child care agencies, family relationships, the laws and regulations governing the welfare of children and their families, and available community resources.

 Accreditation